 DUAL DEGREE PROGRAM

-If you are equally passionate about another subject beyond business, Ross offers 23 established dual degrees (link to dual degree page), including in engineering, education, social work, public policy, public health and law.
+If you are equally passionate about another subject beyond business, Ross offers 23 established dual degrees, including in engineering, education, social work, public policy, public health and law.